lkuper/dissertation/talks/proposal.md

 ## Title slide

 Thanks for being here at 8:30!
-I really appreciate that everyone is here, including not only my committee but also some people who appear to be here of their own free will.
-If anyone wants to take a moment to grab more coffee and bagels before I jump into the talk, now would be a good time to do so.
+I really appreciate that everyone is here.
+Are we all situated with coffee and so on?

 ...